 I am so excited to participate again in the 5th Annual My Home Style blog hop : Christmas Tree Edition!
-Plus, learn how to style a gorgeous Monochromatic Plant and Nature Inspired Christmas Tree for your home this holiday season.
+Plus, learn how to style a gorgeous Monochromatic Nature Inspired Christmas Tree for your home this holiday season.

 Often times, as soon as Thanksgiving is over I am so excited to get out all the Christmas decor.
 However, this year due to joining in on this fun blog hop, I was excited to put our tree up a little bit earlier!